-Let’s break this down further so you can have a better idea of exactly what you can expect to be paid as a Non-Executive Director or Committee Member.
+Let’s break this down further so you can have a better idea of exactly what Board Members get paid

 The average remuneration for Chairs went from $57,874 (companies with revenue up to $1M) to $547,789 for the Chairs of businesses with earnings over $4B.
 Overall,